Mt. Irish Wilderness Area

-The landscape and vegetation are undoubtedly interesting, but what elevates this wilderness area is the preponderance of prehistoric rock art sites located within the area.
-Take an afternoon to wander the hypnotic desert landscape, where you might have a chance at discovering an uncharted petroglyph area!
+The landscape and vegetation are enough to keep your attention for the afternoon, but what elevates this wilderness area is the amount of ancient petroglyphs located within the area.
+Take an afternoon to explore the Mojave Desert landscape, where you’re sure to see all kinds of sacred illustrations in and around the area’s large outcroppings of boulders.
 If you’re feeling up for even more adventure, hike Mt.
 Irish itself, where you can get a first-rate glimpse of ancient strands of ponderosa pine.
-Map out your adventure and get out to Mt.
-Irish Wilderness Area!

 Getting There and Info to Know Before You Go